Bachelor of Science in Business Administration

 Exceptional finance majors interested in furthering their financial knowledge may pursue a Master of Science in Finance (MSF) through the combined degree program.
 Combined degree students may apply select master’s courses to their bachelor’s degree requirements.
 While the MSF program is rigorous, students who complete the combined degree enhance their marketability and develop valuable industry relationships.

-Finance majors interested in international business or information systems and operations management may also pursue a Master of Arts with a major in International Business (MAIB) or the Master of Science in Information Systems through combined degree programs.
+Finance majors interested in international business or information systems and operations management may also pursue a Master of International Business (MIB) or the Master of Science in Information Systems through combined degree programs.
 Like the MSF, these programs allow students to apply select master’s level courses to their bachelor’s degree.

-For more information, please schedule an appointment with a Heavener School of Business Academic Advisor and Career Coach and consult the MSF, MAIB, or MSISOM program website.
+For more information, please schedule an appointment with a Heavener School of Business Academic Advisor and Career Coach and consult the MSF, MIB, or MSISOM program website.

 Internships and Career Outlook